-- b For a caution sign, click View Log to view the files to be automatically installed. - c If required, click Check again to redo the check.
-Fix any remain issues until no stop signs appear. - d Click Forward. - 10 The wizard begins installing the selected components and displays an Installing screen.
+The wizard begins installing the selected components and displays an Installing screen.
 This process takes a few minutes.
 The wizard reports on which package is currently being installed.
 When the installation is complete, a "Done" message appears.

-- a Click Forward.
-For a new installation, continue with the next step.
-If a message store is already installed, the wizard skips ahead to the license activation screen. - 11 The Mailnode Name screen appears.
-A mailnode organizes a mail community into a manageable group.
+- 11. A mailnode prompt appears.
+A mailnode organizes a mail community into a man- ageable group.
 It is like a mail-stop.
 For example, you can organize users by work group, employment status, office location, or use the hostname of the Scalix server.
-Examples of mailnodes are Frankfurt, sales, and Scalix1.
+Examples are Frankfurt, sales, and Scalix1.
 The primary mailnode often has the same name as the server, so the installer offers it as the default.
 Each Scalix server is associated with a single mailnode created during installation.
-If required, you can create submailnodes after installation.
+If required, you can create sub-mailnodes after installation.
 You can map multiple mailnodes to the same Internet domain name.
-(The "," in a mailnode name denotes a component, there can be up to four of those, they are somewhat hierarchical, with the left-most being the most significant.)
+(The "," in a mailnode name denotes a component, there can be up to four of those, they are somewhat hierarchical, with the left-most being the most significant.) - -> Enter the name of the primary mailnode on this server [redhatbox]: